 Who doesn’t enjoy witnessing one of these winged beauties in flight?
 From their brightly colored bodies to the effortless motion that seems in sync with some unheard symphony, butterflies are an insect each of us can appreciate.
-But how much do we know about them?
-This list includes 10 cool facts that are sure to make you think about butterflies in a whole new way.
+You may think you already know all about butterflies, but how much do you really know?
+This list includes 10 facts about butterflies that are sure to make you think about them in a whole new way.

 Although in many cases cold weather will end the already short life of a butterfly by rendering them immobile, others take the dropping temperature as a signal to move.
 Butterflies are cold-blooded and require – in ideal settings – a body temperature of approximately 85 degrees to activate their flight muscles.
 If the weather begins changing some species simply migrate in search of sunshine.
 Some, like the North American Monarch, travel an average of 2,500 miles!

 One of the Largest Butterflies is the Giant Swallowtail Butterfly

 With a wingspread of between four and seven inches, this species has a name that fits its dimensions.
 If you have ever seen one on a hike or around your yard, you may have been spellbound by the sight of it.
 Their swallowtail description is borrowed from birds of the same name, thanks to the long tails on this butterfly’s hindwings.

 Butterflies Have a Liquid Diet